exonum/exonum-doc/src/architecture/clients.md

 - In order to start auditing, a full auditor node must reach the current height of the blockchain.
 This could take long time, especially if the blockchain has substantial transaction throughput
-- **An end user of the system is forced to trust pair "validators" + "auditors"**, since he has no way to verify the correctness of blockchain data.
-As a matter of fact, such blockchain is equal to distributed database from the user's point of view.
+- An end user of the system is forced to trust pair validators + auditors, since he has no way to verify the correctness of blockchain data.
+As a matter of fact, such blockchain is equal to distributed database from the user’s point of view.

-One of the ways to address the drawbacks of "audit by dedicated auditor nodes" is to introduce *light clients*, also known as *lightweight clients*, *thin clients* or just *clients*.
+One of the ways to address the drawbacks of audit by dedicated auditor nodes is to introduce *light clients*, also known as *lightweight clients*, *thin clients* or just *clients*.
 For the Bitcoin blockchain, these clients are also known as [SPV (simple payment verification) clients](https://en.bitcoin.it/wiki/Thin_Client_Security).
 Light clients are